thesalmajudah/snowflake-dbt-astro/README.md

 ## Reproducibility

-1. Set Up the Environment
+1. Set Up the Environment:
 Install required tools: dbt, Snowflake, and Apache Airflow.
 Configure your machine with the necessary credentials to access Snowflake.
 Prepare Snowflake Database